 Can someone help me through the investigation process?

 Yes.
-Both the Reporting Party and the Respondent in an investigation are provided with a University support person who can assist with providing support during the process.
-The University support person may be present during all meetings with University officials to serve as a guide during the disciplinary process.
-If the University’s support person is not utilized, the Reporting Party and Respondent may select an alternative advisor of their choice (i.e., parent, friend, attorney, etc.).
+Both the Reporting Party and the Respondent in an investigation are provided with a University Support Person who can assist with providing support during the process.
+The University Support Person may be present during all meetings with university officials to serve as a guide during the resolution process.
+If the University Support Person is not utilized, the Reporting Party and Respondent may select an alternative advisor of their choice (i.e., parent, friend, attorney, etc.).
 This person will act as a support person but will not represent either party.
-The Reporting Party and Respondent are entitled to have one support person present during all meetings with University officials during the investigation process.
+The Reporting Party and Respondent are entitled to have one support person present during all meetings with university officials during the investigation process.

 How do I request University support?